harshbhati1/Professor-Rating-Predictor/README.md

-# Predicting Professor Ratings from Review Text 🎓
+# Professor Rating Predictor 🎓

 Ever wondered if a computer could read student reviews and guess the star rating?
 That's exactly what I tried to figure out in this project!